dcarlin/Blue-Team-Tools/README.md

 I use a suite of VM's for my Analysis that references the environments that I work with.
 The main testing ground is done on a Windows 7 VM with no AV installed.
 Then another Windows 7 VM with all the corporate security tools installed.
 Aditionally I will also use the Ubuntu VM mentioned in the below section for Network Traffic Analysis.

+Alternatives to these machine include using Fire Eye's "Flare VM", which comes pre installed with many useful tools that I have not listed here.
+I am still in the process of testing the VM, though it does allow for easier network forensics without the use of a second VM running iNetSim.

 #### Static Analysis
 - Notepad ++:
 	- Advanced text editor, used in order to view any javascript files.